venk120soft/typescript-best-practices-learnings/Throttling&Debouncing.md

-Debouncing and Throtling enhances to improve website performance.
+Debouncing and Throtling enhances to improve website performance. (by limiting/minimizing series of event fires into few event calls)

 Throttling:
 ----------